 The Risk and Compliance function is independent of the business units and other central functions, and maintains the RMF, supplemental frameworks and risk policies.
 The second line provides independent challenge, oversight and ongoing assurance of the adequacy and effectiveness of risk management within the business units including oversight of the RCSA process.
-The Risk and Compliance function monitors performance in relation to risk appetite and undertakes stress testing exercises working with Finance and Treasury on the production of the Internal Capital Adequacy Assessment Process ("ICAAP"), Internal Liquidity Adequacy Assessment Process ("ILAAP"), and the Recovery Plan ("RP").
+The Risk and Compliance function monitors performance in relation to risk appetite.
+It also undertakes and supports stress testing exercises across the business, working with Finance and Treasury on the production of the Internal Capital Adequacy Assessment Process ("ICAAP"),

+Internal Liquidity Adequacy Assessment Process ("ILAAP"), and the Recovery Plan ("RP") and the first line for Operational Resilience.
 The adequacy and effectiveness of the second line is overseen by BRC, with evidential points including Audit Committee feedback and progress against the risk maturity roadmap.